 Tinted waterproofing options offer both general and UV protection.
 As a result, they need to be reapplied or recoated every three years.

-On the other hand, transparent or clear solutions are designed to maintain the natural wood grain pattern while preventing fading.
-We recommend reapplying these solutions every two years.
+Conversely, transparent or clear solutions aim to preserve the wood’s natural grain pattern and protect against fading.
+I recommend reapplying these treatments every two years to maintain optimal protection.

 Suggested Reading: How to Fix Water Damaged Swollen Wood Furniture

 Before Waterproofing: Preparations + Materials You’ll Need

 Before you start to waterproof wood for your bathroom, it is essential to take the necessary safety precautions and prepare the area adequately.
 Wear appropriate protective gear to avoid contact with the waterproofing solution and fumes.